PocoLocus/E-Shop/Readme.txt

 Overview:
-E-Shop is a fully functional e-commerce web application developed using Python's Flask framework, designed to provide an online shopping experience.
-The app provides a user-friendly interface for both customers and administrators.
-It integrates features such as user registration and authentication, product management, shopping cart functionality, email confirmation and Stripe-based checkout for payments.
+This project is a fully functional e-commerce web application built with Flask framework, that provides a shopping experience for customers and a management interface for administrators.
+It integrates features such as product management, user registration and authentication, shopping cart functionality, email confirmation and Stripe-based checkout for payments.

 Key Features:
 - Customer Shopping Experience: A seamless and intuitive shopping experience, with product browsing by category, easy addition of items to the cart, and a dynamic cart that updates item counts and total prices in real-time.